uwctri/SchedulingCalendar/readme.md

 Work in progress project.
 The Scheduling Calendar is a Redcap EM that tracks provider availability and allows scheduling against that availaiblity.
 It is a re-write of an internal-only EM that we hope to make available via the repo.

+## Issues

+* We can't have a "My Calendar" Page that pulls in from multiple projects, we could have clashes with DAGs

 ## Don't forget Features

 * Setting to default the scheduled location to a static value or subject's assigned location